Your gift goes into specific programme funds: Saving Lives, Livelihoods, Women's Rights, Health and Education.

 WATER FOR ALL

-We use funds generated through gifts such as Fix a Well, Safe Water for a Family and Water for a School to provide access to safe water and sanitation facilities to keep communities safe from disease.
+We use funds generated through gifts such as Safe Water for a Family and Water for a School to provide access to safe water and sanitation facilities to keep communities safe from disease.
 Creating and repairing water points, building toilets and teaching people the importance of health and hygiene practices are just some of the ways we help to save lives through our humanitarian work.

 Without clean water, diarrhoea and diseases such as cholera can spread rapidly.
 Oxfam’s water engineers look for the most effective and efficient way to provide water such as repairing existing supplies, or searching for a new supply.
 We teach community members the skills needed to build and care for new water points.
 Critically, such new skills ensure community well-being not only now but their capacity and independence in doing so well into the future.